bsnes-emu/bsnes/BESS.md

 | 0x9    | The value 0x4000 as a 16-bit integer  |
 | 0xB    | The current RAM bank                  |

 An implementation should parse this block as a series of writes to be made.
 Values outside the `0x0000-0x7FFF` and `0xA000-0xBFFF`  ranges are not allowed.
+Implementations must perform the writes in order (i.e. not reverse, sorted, or any other transformation on their order)

 #### RTC block
 The RTC block uses the `'RTC '` identifier, and is an optional block that is used while emulating an MBC3 with an RTC.
 The contents of this block are identical to 64-bit RTC saves from VBA, which are also used by SameBoy and different emulators such as BGB.